-The Indiana Family and Social Services Administration’s vision is for “all Hoosiers to live in fully engaged communities and reach their greatest emotional, mental, and physical well-being.”
-Their primary services are childcare & education, employment help, food & cash assistance, health coverage (including Medicaid), home/community services, mental health & addiction, and many smaller subsets.
-For a government agency that oversees many different services, especially considering a recent state initiative launched that includes cross-agency collaboration to support individuals in recovery secure housing, it was of utmost importance for them to be leveraging and maintaining the quality of their data.
+The Indiana Family and Social Services Administration’s (FSSA) vision is for “all Hoosiers to live in fully engaged communities and reach their greatest emotional, mental, and physical well-being”.
+FSSA’s primary services are childcare & education, employment help, food & cash assistance, health coverage (including Medicaid), home & community services, and mental health & addiction.
+For a government agency that oversees so many different services, it was of utmost importance for FSSA to leverage and maintain the quality of their data, especially considering this recent state initiative that includes cross-agency collaboration to help individuals in recovery secure housing.

-Access to health insurance for ex-inmates is a real struggle in the United States.
-Occasionally states fail to re-enroll inmates who are being released in Medicaid despite being included in the Affordable Care Act.
+Access to health insurance for ex-inmates is a real problem in the United States.
+Occasionally, states fail to re-enroll released inmates in Medicaid despite their inclusion in the Affordable Care Act (ACA).
 According to an article by NPR, most of the state prison systems in the 31 states that expanded Medicaid have either not created large-scale enrollment programs or operate spotty programs that leave large numbers of exiting inmates – many of whom are chronically ill – without insurance.
-This can lead to a higher risk of re-incarceration or death among former inmates.
+This leads to a higher risk of re-incarceration and death among former inmates.

-CSpring leveraged the MITA framework that aimed at identifying, designing, and managing enterprise data across systems.
-Using the MITA framework ensures that our team would achieve efficient and effective data governance design.
-This governance strategy combined recognized industry standards and the Center for Medicare and Medicaid Services (CMS) recommendations to guide FSSA’s approach towards managing data and information, including data sharing.
+CSpring leveraged the Medicaid Information Technology Architecture (MITA) framework to create a data governance strategy that identifies, designs, and manages enterprise data across systems.
+Using the MITA framework ensured that our team would achieve efficient and effective data governance design for this intiative.
+Our data governance strategy combined recognized industry standards and the Center for Medicare and Medicaid Services (CMS) recommendations to guide FSSA’s data sharing approach.

-To unravel these issues, CSpring connected siloed and disparate datasets and tables, along with analysis of the business processes behind the data exchange.
-In response, Medicaid is reviewing how to overlay Presumptive Eligibility (PE), a process that offers short-term coverage of health care services for those with limited incomes who are not currently receiving Medicaid, onto current processes to improve outcomes.
+CSpring also worked to connect siloed and disparate datasets and tables and provided an analysis of the business processes behind the data exchange.
+As a result, Medicaid is reviewing how to overlay Presumptive Eligibility (PE), a process that offers short-term coverage of health care services for those with limited incomes who are not currently receiving Medicaid, onto current processes to improve outcomes.

-CSpring’s data governance design holds data owners accountable for the consistency and quality of their data.
-Medicaid can leverage their data assets more effectively without worrying about their data quality.
-Data governance allows Medicaid to collaborate across sectors to more efficiently deliver services to those in need.
-Medicaid can reduce costs at the state and federal levels by suspending Medicaid enrollees that are incarcerated and activating coverage upon release.
-This project advances the Medicaid Enterprise Systems through contributions to the growing body of research behind data governance and Medicaid enrollment for other states to develop their own standards and processes.
+CSpring’s data governance strategy holds data owners accountable for the consistency and quality of their data.
+FSSA can now leverage their data assets more effectively without worrying about their data quality, and they can collaborate across agencies to more efficiently deliver services to those in need.
+FSSA can also reduce costs at the state and federal levels by suspending Medicaid enrollees that are incarcerated and activating coverage upon release.
+This project advances the Medicaid Enterprise Systems through contributions to the growing body of research behind data governance and Medicaid enrollment and allows for other states to develop their own standards and processes.